 A professional caregiver or companion can be an invaluable help around the holidays, stepping in and providing valuable support by:

-Have any questions about making the most of the holidays with your senior loved ones?
-Do you have an elderly family member who could benefit from some additional companionship and care?
+Do you have an elderly family member who could benefit from some additional companionship and care at this time of the year?
 We’d be happy to help out in any way we can!

 Here at Companions for Seniors, our mission is to provide Chicago-area seniors with a higher quality of life, while also offering respite and peace of mind for those family caregivers who might need some support.